bogeeee/restfuncs/readme.md

 ## Runtime typechecking (shielding against evil input) {#runtime-typechecking}

-Enforces all your func's parameters to deeply match the declared types.
+Enforces all your func's arguments to deeply match the declared types.
 But therefore, to have the type information available at runtime, we need to bother you with a little build setup:

 Add the following to `tsconfig.json`